-To understand furthermore, Crisp and his colleagues performed a genome sequence analysis of 40 different animal species including fruit flies, roundworms, zebrafish and some higher animals such as gorillas and human beings.
-They searched existing databases for close matches among the organisms of study and also among the other animals, non-animals (e.g. plants, fungi bacteria and viruses).
+To understand furthermore, Crisp and his colleagues performed a genome sequence analysis of 40 different animal species including fruit flies, roundworms, zebrafish, and some higher animals such as gorillas and human beings.
+They searched existing databases for close matches among the organisms of study and also among the other animals, non-animals (e.g. plants, fungi bacteria, and viruses).

 While analyzing the genome sequence, they looked for a gene in an animal genome that matches more closely to a non-animal gene than any other gene from an animal genome.
 For this analysis, they used computational methods to be sure whether the initial database search had some missing things or not.

-In human beings, researchers found 145 genes that came from simpler organisms and 17 out of 145 genes had been reported to be a result of the horizontal gene transfers.
+In human beings, researchers found 145 genes that came from simpler organisms, and 17 out of 145 genes had been reported to be a result of the horizontal gene transfers.
 This shows that the horizontal gene transfer is not limited only to the microorganisms but it has also played an important role in the evolutionary journey of many animals.

 These genes are involved mainly in metabolism, and many other basic biochemical processes.
-However, it is still not clear about the mechanisms how these genes were transferred and its exact timeline when these genes jumped into the human genome.
+However, it is still not clear about the mechanisms of how these genes were transferred and its exact timeline when these genes jumped into the human genome.

 This paper makes it clear that there is an existing evolutionary history of horizontal gene transfer between organisms.
-However, most of the researchers agree on that it is not completely indisputable evidence.
+However, most of the researchers agree that it is not completely indisputable evidence.

-Jonathan Eisen, a microbiologist from the University of California, Davis, said that there is a little convincing evidence for horizontal gene transfer between bacteria and animal.
+Jonathan Eisen, a microbiologist from the University of California, Davis, said that there is a little convincing evidence for horizontal gene transfer between bacteria and animals.
 However, there are some other explanations for the identified genes that are present only in some of the branches of the evolutionary trees.

 These are the genes that existed in a far-off ancestor and could have simply lost in many other relatives during the course of evolution.
-He said it’s up to the researchers which to exclude other and more plausible alternatives.
+He said it’s up to the researchers to exclude other and more plausible alternatives.

 Reference: Genome Biology